Cancel anytime

 History and Background

-Organon & Co. was formed in 2021 as a spin-off from Merck & Co.
-(MRK).
-It focuses on women's health, biosimilars, and established brands.
-Organon inherited a portfolio of products and a global footprint.
+Organon & Co. was established in 2021 as a spin-off from Merck & Co. (known as MSD outside the United States and Canada).
+While the Organon brand has a much longer history within Merck, the current standalone company focuses on women's health, biosimilars, and established brands.

 Core Business Areas

-- Biosimilars: Develops and commercializes biosimilar versions of established biologic drugs, covering areas such as immunology and oncology.
+- Biosimilars: This segment develops and commercializes biosimilar versions of established biologic drugs, primarily in oncology and immunology.
+Products target Humira, Remicade and Herceptin.

-- Established Brands: A broad portfolio of well-known, off-patent pharmaceutical products across various therapeutic areas including respiratory, cardiovascular, and dermatology.
+- Established Brands: This segment includes a portfolio of mature pharmaceutical products across various therapeutic areas, such as cardiovascular, respiratory, and dermatology.

 Leadership and Structure